Svito-zar/Svito-zar.github.io/index.md

 ### **Academic Service**

 * <strong> Co-organizing </strong>
+    - ICMI'23 [Workshop](https://genea-workshop.github.io/2023/workshop) on Generation and Evaluation of Non-verbal Behaviour for Embodied Agents
     - ICMI'22 [Workshop](https://genea-workshop.github.io/2022/workshop) on Generation and Evaluation of Non-verbal Behaviour for Embodied Agents
     - ICMI'21 [Workshop](https://genea-workshop.github.io/2021/) on Generation and Evaluation of Non-verbal Behaviour for Embodied Agents
     - IVA'20 [Workshop](https://genea-workshop.github.io/2020/) on Generation and Evaluation of Non-verbal Behaviour for Embodied Agents